Analysis | Why Biden is getting some praise from Republicans on his handling of Ukraine

 Congressional Republicans trying to win back the majority in November use a tangentially related attack: They say if Biden hadn’t been so focused on reducing domestic production to reduce greenhouse gas emissions, then Americans wouldn’t be paying so much, and wouldn’t be in a position to be dependent on other countries for their energy needs.

-“Democrats put their radical environmental agenda first, no matter the cost to American families or our national security,” Congressional Leadership Fund press secretary Cally Perkins said in a statement
+“Democrats put their radical environmental agenda first, no matter the cost to American families or our national security,” Congressional Leadership Fund press secretary Cally Perkins said in a statement.

 “[I]t makes no sense whatsoever to continue to buy oil from Russia that they use to fund this war and this murderous campaign that they’re undertaking,” Rubio said Sunday on CNN, without explicitly criticizing the Biden administration.